 Before merging them, you may have to align the images, so that the sun is in the exact same position in both.
 That can be done with the web tool too.
-The best way to align the images is by checking the position of the sunspots (those green circled).
+The best way to align the images is by checking the position of the sunspots (those green circled in Image 12 and Image 13).
 Just let one image be fixed as reference, and move and rotate the other one until the sunspots in both of them are in the exact same position.
-After merging them, you should get something like the image below, where the sunspots from both original images are in the same position, and the two images of Venus are visible.
+After merging them, you should get something like Image 14, where the sunspots from both original images are in the same position, and the two images of Venus are visible.